tgoodsell-tempus/teleport/rfd/0xxx-partial-cache-healthiness.md

 	// are not available for watching.
 	AllowRejectedKinds bool

-	// *NEW* PreviouslyRejectedKinds contains a list of kinds rejected by upstream implementations in a chain of NewWatcher()
+	// *NEW* KindsRejectedInFlight contains a list of kinds rejected by upstream implementations in a chain of NewWatcher()
 	// calls.
 Must be empty if AllowRejectedKinds is not set.
-A kind cannot be on both Kinds and PreviouslyRejectedKinds
+A kind cannot be on both Kinds and KindsRejectedInFlight
 	// at the same time.
-	PreviouslyRejectedKinds []WatchKind
+	KindsRejectedInFlight []WatchKind
 }
 ```